How to Make Money as an Artist: Your In-Depth Guide

 Fine art being sold in the New York art market is a far cry from street photography or street art.
-Or graphic design & tattoo artists, for that matter.
+Or graphic design & tattoo artists (check out these awesome tattoo shop names), for that matter.
 All of these are ways to make money as an artist.
 That also shows just how hard a question like the average income for this profession can be.

 As a quick note: a lot of this will focus on the drawing/painting side of being an artist, but we make sure to cover options for sculpture, crafting, pottery, and a variety of other practices that fall under the general term "art."
 Your exact skills or specialties will make some of these options more viable.
 Others will be less so.

 The main point should be uplifting.
 You can learn how to make money as an artist.
 The opportunities are out there for artists to get paid.

 - Research & Planning

 - Power of Instagram & Pinterest

 - Selling Original Pieces

 - Sell on Creative-Oriented Websites